A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 For large-scale transactions, several Funders may join forces to share the financial risk, forming a syndicate.
 This is known as a syndicated loan or syndicated financing.

-The Funder’s core role is to provide all or part of the financing required by the borrower.
+The Funder’s core role is toprovide all or part of the financing required by the borrower.
 Its responsibilities include:

 1. Risk assessment and approval

-• determines the size of its participation.
+• determination of the size of its participation.

 2. Providing liquidity for the transaction